CenterForOpenScience/cas-overlay/README.md

 *e.g. user revokes application access*

-Revocation of all Tokens associated with the given user's Principal ID.
+Revocation of all Tokens for a specified Client ID and the given token's Principal ID.

+If the Access Token is of type CAS any valid Client ID can be specified, otherwise the Access Token may only revoke the Client ID it was generated with.

 POST: /oauth2/revoke